Annapurna Base Camp Trek

 Price Variations According to Altitude

 Meal prices increase with altitude.
-Simple meals cost NPR 300–500 at lower villages, while higher stops such as Deurali, Machhapuchhre Base Camp, or ABC itself may charge NPR 500–800.
-Hot drinks like tea, coffee, or cocoa cost slightly more at higher elevations but are often the best morale boosters on cold nights.
+Simple meals are more affordable at lower villages, while higher stops such as Deurali, Machhapuchhre Base Camp, or ABC itself tend to cost more.
+Hot drinks like tea, coffee, or cocoa are slightly pricier at higher elevations but are often the best morale boosters on cold nights.

 Hydration and Clean Drinking Water